Koha-Community/kohadocs/source/cataloging.rst

 .. _editing-records-label:

-Editing Records
+Editing records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To edit a record you can click 'Edit Biblio' from the search results on
+To edit a record you can click the 'Actions' button and choose 'Edit biblio'
-the cataloging page
+from the search results on the cataloging search page

 |image659|